 This isn’t to mean I hadn’t done any web development work at UT.
 One of the more notable projects was when I designed and developed an Inventory System that used ASP, HTML5, CSS3, and SQL.
 I also helped in several massive projects including McAfee Endpoint encryption deployment to 400+ PCs, the creation of 2 new computer labs, and re-imaging 350+ Lab Computers at the beginning of each semester.
 Needless to say my position at UT was as fun as it was challenging and offered a great learning experience.

 Even though working at UT was fun and challenging I felt it was necessary to explore other work environments because of this I sought out an internship at Therma-Tru, for nine months beginning the spring of 2011 I was employed by Therma-Tru.
 At Therma-Tru I was able to grasp the reality of IT in the office workplace, what I found was a list of strict policies and sometimes confusing management.
-I was of the lowest tier, a simple help desk employee this meant I answered calls all day and dealt with the worst tempers the employees could throw.
-It took some time to get used to but once I got to the know the people and how technically savvy they were, or weren’t a the case might be, the problems became much easier to solve.
+I was of the lowest tier, a simple help desk employee, this meant I answered calls all day and dealt with the worst tempers the employees could throw.
+It took some time to get used to but once I was able to the know the people and how technically savvy they were, or weren’t as the case might be, the problems became much easier to solve.

 At Therma-Tru I was given a thorough tour of the Active Directory structure, how it works and why it’s crucial.
 I was also introduced to Citrix, Great Plains, Crystal Reports, and a host of new software I hadn’t touched previously.
 In the end Therma-Tru was a simple IT help desk position however I did learn a lot both about the new software I had to troubleshoot and the role IT plays in a business.
-If technology is the fault for stopping the assembly line you can be sure the IT guys will be working until it is resolved and it had better be quick because time is money.
+If technology was at fault for stopping the assembly line you can be sure the IT guys will be working until it is resolved and it had better be quick because time is money.
 I feel I have matured because of my experience at this employer, and for that I am most grateful.

-Nevertheless, I am grateful for having worked here if only because of the experience of working for a small, more or less flat hierarchy based business.
+Nevertheless, I am grateful for having worked there if only because of the experience of working for a small, more or less flat hierarchy based start-up.
 The work environment when compared to Therma-tru is completely night and day.
 On one hand, with Therma-tru, everything was done by the books, there was a policy on everything, and the entire business was built on a classical business hierarchy.
-On the other hand, with Shopmetrics, the entire organization is as flat as flat can be. there’s the CEO and then there’s everyone else.
+On the other hand, with Shopmetrics, the entire organization is as flat as flat can be.
+There’s the CEO and then there’s everyone else.
 The polices that are in place are loose and there are always exceptions.
 I found that both types have their pros and cons.
 Therma-tru’s style was far more organized and predictable but lacked freedom and autonomy.
 Shopmetrics’ style has been chaotic and unpredictable but did offer a great deal of personal freedom and autonomy.